BINF-6310L-8310L-Spring25/Problem_Set_02_Distributions/README.md

 ### Question 7

 The White/Clear birds are the most valuable for your research.
-How many offspring should you plan for so that there is a >80% chance of having at least 8 White/Clear baby birds?
+How many offspring should you plan for so that there is a >90% chance of having 8 or more (aka greater than 7) White/Clear baby birds?

 &nbsp;